|

 In 1939 Toni Jo met Claude

-he received a telegram to appear in court in Texas on the shooting charge.
+lived when he received a telegram to appear in court in Texas on the shooting charge.
+Cowboy turned

-Cowboy turned up at the court despite Toni Jo's pleas to him to go on the run
+up at the court despite Toni Jo's pleas to him to go on the run with her and

-with her and his second trial also ended in conviction.
-In January 1940 he was
+his second trial also ended in conviction.
+In January 1940 he was sentenced to

-sentenced to 50 years in the Texas State Penitentiary at Huntsville - a
+50 years in the Texas State Penitentiary at Huntsville - a sentence which

-sentence which shocked and infuriated Toni Jo who had believed all along in her
+shocked and infuriated Toni Jo who had believed all along in her husband's

-husband's story of self defense and his almost certain acquittal.
-On hearing
+story of self defense and his almost certain acquittal.
+On hearing the sentence

-the sentence she vowed to get him out of jail and thus embarked on series of
+she vowed to get him out of jail and thus embarked on series of the most

 The murder.